A-Momin/noteshub/nts/notes_aws.md

 -   **Standard Workflows**

-    -   `Characteristics`

     -   `Execution Duration`: Standard Workflows can run for up to a year, making them suitable for long-running processes.
     -   `Execution History`: They provide detailed execution history for each step, which is useful for debugging and auditing.
     -   `State Transition`: State transitions are recorded, and you can visualize the execution flow.
     -   `Reliability`: Designed for high reliability and durability, ensuring the state machine's execution is accurately recorded and completed.
     -   `Concurrency`: They support high levels of concurrency but have a rate limit for execution starts.
     -   `Error Handling`: Supports robust error handling and retry mechanisms.

-    -   `Use Cases`
+    -   `Use Cases`: Use when you need detailed execution history, long-running processes, complex business logic, and robust error handling.

         -   Long-running ETL processes.
         -   Complex business workflows that require detailed audit trails.